Features Overview

 If you use multiple browser profiles (e.g., one for work, one for personal use), GoSuki can handle them all.
 It manages bookmarks from all your profiles, ensuring that your bookmarks are consistent across all your browsing contexts.

-Detect installed browsers and profiles
+Detect installed browsers and modules

-> gosuki profile detect
+> gosuki modules list

 > gosuki profile list